 What is a Sales Quota?

-A sales quota is a specific predetermined amount of sales that a sales team is expected to achieve within a specified time period in order to receive predefined target incentive pay.
+A sales quota is a predetermined amount of sales that a sales team is expected to achieve within a specified time frame to earn their target incentive pay.

 Sales quotas are an essential measurement of success for sales teams.
 Its purpose is to provide a clear performance standard for the team so they know what they must do to succeed.